rust-lang/reference/src/attributes/codegen.md

 - safe default functions in traits

 > [!NOTE]
-> `rustc` currently warns on some positions where it is ignored, but this may become an error in the future.
+> `rustc` ignores use in other positions but lints against it.
+This may become an error in the future.

 r[attributes.codegen.target_feature.duplicates]
 If the `target_feature` attribute is specified multiple times on an item, then the union of all the specified features are enabled.